broker-workshop/tutorials/ANTARES/README.md

 # ANTARES notebooks
 This is a collection of ANTARES notebooks for the LSST enabling science broker workshop.
+ANTARES provides a [webportal](antares.noirlab.edu) that enables users to query and view alerts, tag interesting alerts in user's own favorite page, create watch lists and customized filters, and more.
+ANTARES also has a python-based client API that provides programmatic access to the alert database.
+The ANTARES notebooks provide examples how to use the client API for various science cases.
+For more detail about the client API, please visit [ANTARES Documentation Site](https://noao.gitlab.io/antares/filter-documentation/).

 # Using Data Lab's Jupyter environment
 These notebooks are best used in the NOIRLab Data Lab (https://datalab.noirlab.edu) services.
 To register to the Data Lab service, please go to "Sign up" at the upper left corner of the Data Lab web page, or "Quick Start" => "Create a new account".